These bylaws have been approved by membership vote on July 27, 2020.

-- The Nominating Committee shall prepare a slate of candidates with at least one nominee and no more than three nominees for President-elect, at least three nominees for each upcoming Councilor vacancy, and at least three nominees for an upcoming Student-Councilor vacancy.
+2. The Nominating Committee shall prepare a slate of candidates with at least one nominee and no more than two nominees for President-elect, and at least two nominees for each upcoming Councilor vacancy.
 The Committee shall strive to promote balanced representation in regard to age, gender, citizenship, professional background (academics and practitioners), locations of residence, and geographical and disciplinary areas of specialization, but shall not be bound by any particular formula.
 The Nominating Committee may not nominate any of its members.

 C. OTHER NOMINATIONS